 A very good yearThis was the year of the beginning of the Metropolitan Opera HD broadcasts.
 I was homeless and traveled to New York City, San Francisco, Portland, London, Zurich, Vienna, Santa Fe and Glimmerglass.
 My fascination with Jonas Kaufmann also starts here.
 I reviewed 41 performances including 11 DVDs, 6 HD broadcasts, and 24 live performances.

-- Eugene Onegin from the Met with Dmitri Hvorostovsky Renée Fleming HD. ** This was a close second or third.
-I still like it more than the later version.
+- Eugene Onegin from the Met with Dmitri Hvorostovsky Renée Fleming HD. ** I still like it more than the later version.
 Met HD

 - (CB) Semele in Zurich ** Almost immediately after seeing Handel's Semele at City Opera in New York with Vivica Genaux, I flew to Zurich to see Cecilia Bartoli in the same role.
 In New York it was the production.
 In Zurich it was the star who bounced on the bed during her cadenza.
 After these two, I never need to see another.
 Travel

 - (JK) Jonas Kaufmann as Florestan in Fidelio in Zurich ** It was a coincidence that I saw JK as Florestan.
 I was there and had nothing to do.
 "A Florestan to die for."
 It helped that I love Fidelio.
 This was the first time Jonas Kaufmann separated from the crowd for me.
 Travel

 - Il Trionfo del Tempo e del Disinganno at the Zurich Opera ** Wonderful early Handel with a brilliant concept production.
 It was originally staged for Cecilia Bartoli, but it still works fine without her.
 The singing was glorious.
 Travel